javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

     - `Access-Control-Allow-Methods` with a list of allowed methods,
     - `Access-Control-Allow-Headers` with a list of allowed headers,
     - `Access-Control-Max-Age` with a number of seconds to cache the permissions.
-- Then the actual request is sent and the previous "safe" scheme is applied.
+- Then the actual request is sent, and the previous "safe" scheme is applied.